eli-oat/goodmelon/services.md

 permalink: /services/index.html
 ---

 Good Melon is passionate about providing personalized, affordable services to small museums, historical societies, archives, and cultural organizations.
-Good Melon can work with your organization on one-time projects and programs as well as recurring or long-term projects.
+We can work with your organization on one-time projects and programs as well as recurring or long-term projects.

 # STRATEGIC PLANNING